Skip To Content

 By providing your contact information above, you agree that a representative of Merrill, the Brokerage affiliate of Bank of America Corporation, may contact you via telephone and/or email to discuss and/or offer investment products and services that may be appropriate for you.
 You agree that you are providing to us your consent for us to contact you regardless of any Do Not Call or Do Not Email privacy choices you may have previously expressed until you revoke this consent, or up to 90 days.
 You may revoke your consent at any time by notifying the Merrill representative.

 “There are multiple personal variables to weigh when starting to think about how much you’ll need to save for retirement,” says Kaneer.
-Your current age may be among the most important.
-Especially if you’re young and in good health, your retirement may last 30 years or more, he notes.
+Your current age may be among the most important, but also consider how long you expect to live.
+Fifty-four percent of Americans say they aim to live to the age of 100, yet only 26% expect to work past age 70.3 If you feel similarly — especially if you’re young and in good health — your retirement may last 30 years or more, Kaneer notes.

 No matter what your current age is, however, you may find that you end up retiring earlier (or later) than expected based on unforeseen circumstances.
-Either situation could affect the number of years you will need to rely on your assets for income, and it’s important to plan for those possibilities.
+Either situation could affect the number of years you will need to rely on your assets for income.
+To help ensure that your money lasts in retirement, it’s important to plan for those possibilities.

-Once you have a target annual income figure in mind — you can use this retirement income planning worksheet to come up with an estimate of your future spending — you and your advisor can take an audit of all of your anticipated sources of retirement income (retirement accounts, Social Security, pensions, annuities, rental income, an inheritance or sale of a business) and calculate how much you could potentially draw from them once you retire.
+Once you have a target annual income figure in mind, you and your advisor can take an audit of all of your anticipated sources of retirement income (retirement accounts, Social Security, pensions, annuities, rental income, an inheritance or sale of a business) and calculate how much you could potentially draw from them once you retire.
 Your personal retirement accounts may be one of your biggest sources of income, and you could be surprised by how much — or how little — even a seemingly large retirement account could provide over the course of a long retirement.
 See the chart below.

 Graphic titled, “How much could $1 million or more give you per year?” which shows the projected annual income from investments at age 65.
 Visit the link below for a full description.